glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 command.
 The original offset of the meter is likely related to the factory calibration.

-The glucose value is represented as a 32-bit little endian value, to continue the similarities with the UltraEasy device.
+The glucose value is represented as a 16-bit little endian value.
 It represent the blood sugar in mg/dL.
 As most other meters, the eventual conversion to mmol/L happens only at display time.

+The meal flag is a single byte, representing a tristate of no information, before meal reading, and after meal reading.
+This meal information cannot be set on the Verio meter, but can be set on the Select Plus.

-The flags are not currently well understood; the device allows setting comments on the readings, but these responses are not visible from the interface of the device itself; a "speech bubble" appears, steady or blinking, on some of the readings instead.
+The second set of flags are not currently well understood; Verio meters allow setting comments on the readings, but these responses are not visible from the interface of the device itself; a "speech bubble" appears, steady or blinking, on some of the readings instead.
 The original software does not seem to expose the data correctly either.
+These may be used by other models such as Select Plus.

 At least two information are likely to be found in these flags, or in the following constant `0x0b` byte: the type of measurement (plasma v whole blood) and the measurement site (fingertip), as those are visible in the original software's UI.
-Meal information might also be present.
-OneTouch Ultra2 provided a simple mapping of meal and comment codes.

 ### MEMORY ERASE